 The other option when you want to resell your diamond is to a pawn shop or resale store.

 Depending upon the stone, you can probably get 10-20% of what you paid for your diamond.
 Why?
-Because the store has to resell it at a discount because it’s “used,” plus make a profit.
+Because the store has to resell it at a discount because it’s used, and also make a profit.
 And they also need a buyer who wants a used engagement ring at a very low price point.

 In any case, buying diamonds or gemstones for investment purposes is not a great idea.